lucasfurno/docs_en/edge-functions/index.md

 According to its initiator type, before associating an execution trigger with Edge Function, it must be instantiated in Edge Application or Edge Firewall.
 With the Edge Functions module enabled, through the **Functions** tab, you can instantiate your Edge Functions for later use in a Rules Engine Rule.

-To learn more about Edge Functions Instances, access the [Edge Application] documentation (https://www.azion.com/en/documentation/products/edge-application/edge-functions-instances/) and [Edge Firewall] (https://www.azion.com/en/documentation/products/edge-firewall/edge-functions-instances/)
+To learn more about Edge Functions Instances, access the [Edge Application](https://www.azion.com/en/documentation/products/edge-application/edge-functions-instances/) and [Edge Firewall](https://www.azion.com/en/documentation/products/edge-firewall/edge-functions-instances/) documentation.

 ### Edge Functions Metrics